Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon RX 5500 XT is just a bit (about 1%) better at AF than the Radeon RX 570. (explain)
+Texel RateThe Radeon RX 5500 XT is a bit (about 1%) more effective at anisotropic filtering than the Radeon RX 570. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon RX 5500 XT is a better choice, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 5500 XT is superior to the Radeon RX 570, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison